Sexual effects of treatments

 Can you have sex while on chemo?

 Let’s start with the big question: whether you can have sex while on chemo.
-The answer is that it depends — so speak to your doctor or healthcare team to find out the specific advice for you.
+The answer is that it depends.
+So speak to your doctor or healthcare team to find out the specific advice for you.
 But just because you’re going through chemo doesn’t necessarily mean that your sex life has to suffer.
 You will, however, have to be aware of a few things and approach everything with open, honest communication.

 It’s generally thought that chemo drugs take 48 to 72 hours to leave your body after treatment.
 But each chemo drug is treated a little differently by the body so check with your healthcare team about your specific chemo treatment.